In this post:

 Lick me till ice cream

-I loved the gelato shop which had so many innovative flavours to try – no boring vanilla or chocolate here.
+I loved the gelato shop of the Virgin Voyages Scarlet Lady which had so many innovative flavours to try – no boring vanilla or chocolate here.
 I tried a taste of the key lime and it was proper Italian gelat0 – slightly, soft, silky smooth and creamy!

 I also got to try some of the pizzas as including a truffle one.
 The Pizza Place is open until late and has a large outdoor area if you want to want to eat al fresco.
 I enjoyed the pizzas and there was a good choice of classic and more creative options.